python/cpython/Doc/installing/index.rst

 It's also possible to specify an exact or minimum version directly on the command line.
-When using comparator operators such as ``>``, ``<`` or some other special character which get interpreted by shell, the package name and the version should be enclosed within double quotes::
+When using comparator operators such as ``>``, ``<`` or some other special character which get interpreted by shell, the package name and version should be enclosed within double quotes::

     python -m pip install SomePackage==1.0.4    # specific version python -m pip install "SomePackage>=1.0.4"  # minimum version

-Normally, if a suitable module is already installed, attempting to install it again will have no effect.
-Upgrading existing modules must be requested explicitly::
+Normally, if a suitable package is already installed, attempting to install it again will have no effect.
+Upgrading existing packages must be requested explicitly::

     python -m pip install --upgrade SomePackage